 Now living in Emerald, having always worked in the tourism, heritage and events industry, he is excited to be back in the Yarra Valley and the Dandenong Ranges area where he grew up, and is looking forward to being a part of the growth of the local tourism industry.

-A native of Scotland, with qualifications in economics, finance and an MBA, supplemented with studies at the Harvard School of Public Health in Boston, Carl Cowie became CEO of Nillumbik Shire Council in October 2018.
-Carl joins Nillumbik Shire from Mornington Peninsula Shire Council where he was CEO from December 2014.
+A native of Scotland, with qualifications in economics, finance and an MBA, supplemented with studies at the Harvard School of Public Health in Boston, Carl Cowie became CEO of Nillumbik Shire Council in 2018, following his role as CEO at Mornington Peninsula Shire Council.

 Carl is internationally experienced, the result of previous work in healthcare, facilities management, transport, manufacturing and construction project management, and is highly skilled in maximising business performance and increasing customer satisfaction.

-The Warburton Valley CEDA Inc. Industry Partner representative, experienced small business owner within the region and involvement in the local business community.
-Her experience also includes over 20 years in the IT sector working in private industry and government.
+As an experienced small business owner within the region and involvement in the local business community, Sam’s experience also includes over 20 years in the IT sector working in private industry and government.